 When ordering searches you will have 3 options to provide the properties boundary.
 Order (HMLR Title Plan), Upload & Create.

 If you choose the Create option Searchpoint will provide the HMLR freehold title boundary that surrounds the centre point of the property.
-This will be overlaid over an Ordnance Survey map giving you an accurate plan that can be used for your searches.
+This will be overlaid on an Ordnance Survey map giving you an accurate plan that can be used for your searches.
 You will need to check that you are happy with this boundary and if you are you can accept it and proceed to order your searches.

 Should you wish to amend the plan you will be able to edit the boundary as you wish, i.e to include additional strips of land, roads, garages etc., or you can remove the boundary completely and use the map tools to create you own boundary plan.

-In most cases no amendments will be necessary and you will be able to order your searches without needing to order, upload or create a boundary plan.
+In most cases, no amendments will be necessary and you will be able to order your searches without needing to order, upload or create a boundary plan.